happinesslz/TANet/README.md

 Our code is mainly based on [PointPillars](https://github.com/nutonomy/second.pytorch) and [SECOND](https://github.com/traveller59/second.pytorch), thanks for them!
 We also plan to introduce TensorRT to further improve the inference speed.
 For more information please refer the [Paper](https://arxiv.org/pdf/1912.05163.pdf).
 ### TODO:
-Add TANet to the newest [second.pytorch](https://github.com/traveller59/second.pytorch) before AAAI-2020 conference.
+Add TANet to the newest [second.pytorch](https://github.com/traveller59/second.pytorch).

 ## The network architecture of [TANet](https://arxiv.org/pdf/1912.05163.pdf)